-- 23. The Proponent shall prepare and implement an Air Quality & Greenhouse Gas Management Plan for the project to the satisfaction of the Director-General.
-This plan must: - (a) be prepared in consultation with EPA, and submitted to the Director-General for approval within 3 months of the date of this approval, unless otherwise agreed by the Director-General; and - (b) describe the measures that would be implemented to ensure compliance with conditions 17-22 of Schedule 3 of this approval, including the proposed real-time air quality management system; and - (c) include an air quality monitoring program that: - uses a combination of real-time monitors, high volume samplers and dust deposition gauges to evaluate the performance of the project; and - includes a protocol for determining exceedences with the relevant conditions of this approval.
+- 23. The Proponent shall prepare and implement an Air Quality & Greenhouse Gas Management Plan for the project to the satisfaction of the Secretary.
+This plan must: - (a) be prepared in consultation with EPA, and submitted to the Secretary for approval within 3 months of the date of this approval, unless otherwise agreed by the Secretary; and - (b) describe the measures that would be implemented to ensure compliance with conditions 17-22 of Schedule 3 of this approval, including the proposed real-time air quality management system; and - (c) include an air quality monitoring program that: - uses a combination of real-time monitors, high volume samplers and dust deposition gauges to evaluate the performance of the project; and - includes a protocol for determining exceedances with the relevant conditions of this approval.